GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

    git submodule update src/externalComponents/PVTPackage cd ..

-Next, we do the same for the TPL repository.
+Once we have grabbed GEOSX, we do the same for the thirdPartyLibs repository.
 From the ``codes`` directory, type

 .. code-block:: sh